GoogleCloudPlatform/marketplace-tools/examples/saas-template/partner-integration/README.md

 ### Configuring your Google Cloud project
-This page details how to create a new Google Cloud project solely for running the SaaS Test Framework.
+This page details how to create a new Google Cloud project solely for running the SaaS Test Tool.

 #### Create a new Google Cloud project